bojohnson5/bojohnson5.github.io/content/articles/bytes.md

-Title: Byte
+Title: Takin' a Byte
 Date: 2024-02-28 13:48
 Category: Code
 Author: Bo Johnson

-# Takin' a Byte
+Tags: julia, c++, root

 My first summer as a graduate student I characterized a PMT for use in our upcoming ton-scale liquid argon neutrino detector.
 I'd never had hardware experience coming in from undergrad so